rmedaer/milhoja/README.md

     A tribute to the shoulders this project stands on, [`cookiecutter`](https://github.com/cookiecutter/cookiecutter) & [`milhoja`](https://github.com/rmedaer/milhoja), and [a tasty cake](https://en.wikipedia.org/wiki/Battenberg_cake) in its own right.

-## FAQ

-* Why are you using a new `.cookiecutter.json` pattern instead of using the [`replay` pattern](https://cookiecutter.readthedocs.io/en/latest/advanced/replay.html)?

-    Frankly the implementation was quite convoluted to get the intentions of these features to align.
-With the `.cookiecutter.json` approach we're intended for template state to live at the project level instead of at the user level which the `replay` functionality defaults to.
-    Overriding that behaviour, whilst possible was convoluted in the current `cookiecutter` API and would require upstream changes so instead we decided against trying to align these features.

-* Why `battenberg`?

-    A tribute to the shoulders this project stands on, [`cookiecutter`](https://github.com/cookiecutter/cookiecutter) & [`milhoja`](https://github.com/rmedaer/milhoja), and [a tasty cake](https://en.wikipedia.org/wiki/Battenberg_cake) in it's own right.

 ## Credits